-If you have a trailer towing option with added wiring for the trailer lamps, a different turn signal flasher is used.
-With this flasher installed, the signal indicator will flash even if a turn signal bulb is burned out.
+If you have a trailer towing option with added wiring for the trailer lamps, the signal indicator will flash even if a turn signal bulb is burned out.
 Check the front and rear turn signal lamps regularly to make sure they are working.
+Note: You do not need to add a different flasher.